Reach Uhuru Peak

 Where Is Uhuru Peak on Mount Kilimanjaro?

-Uhuru Peak is located on the crater rim of Kibo, one of Kilimanjaro’s three volcanic cones.
-It is the final and highest point that climbers reach after passing important waypoints such as:
+Uhuru Peak is located on the crater rim of Kibo, the highest of Kilimanjaro’s three volcanic cones.
+The other two cones are Mawenzi and Shira.

 Did You Know?